Categorical dimension of birational automorphisms and filtrations of Cremona groups: The genus of a birational map

 In particular, thanks to \cite[Prop.
 2.2]{frumkin} (see also \cite[Prop.
-7]{lamy-genus}), the map $\psi$ has genus zero, hence any regular resolution of $\psi$ and of $\psi^{-1}$ blows-up only points and rational curves.
-It follows, that there exists a weak factorization of $\psi$, say of type $(b_1,c_1,\ldots,b_r,c_r)$, whose centers are all rational curves or points.
-Then, the above diagram gives a weak factorization $(\sigma',b_1,c_1,\ldots,b_r,c_r,\sigma)$ of $\phi$, where only $\sigma$ and $\sigma'$ can blow-up curves of positive genus.
-Then $g(\phi) \leq g_F(\phi)$.
+7]{lamy-genus}), the map $\psi$ has genus zero, hence there is a regular resolution $Y' \stackrel{f}{\leftarrow} X'' \stackrel{\tau'}{\to} X'$ of $\psi$ where $\tau'$ blows-up points and rational curves.
+If one was able to construct a weak factorization of $f$ whose centers are points or rational curves only, then the juxtaposition of $\sigma'$, $\tau'$, such weak factorization, and $\sigma$ would be a weak factorization of $\phi$ with genus exactly $g_F(\phi)$.
+Hence, question \ref{question:genera} reduces to the following question: suppose $\phi: X \to Y$ is a birational morphism between verepresentable threefolds with $g_F(\phi)=0$.
+Is it possible to construct a weak factorization of $\phi$ of genus zero?

-On the other hand, if $\phi$ contracts a divisor birational to $C \times \PP^1$ with $g(C) > 0$, then we have, as in the proof of Theorem \ref{prop:arealfiltration}, that any weak factorization of $\phi$ must blow up a curve of genus $g(C)$.
-Using Lamy's equivalent definition, we have then that $g_F(C) \leq g(\phi)$, and we obtain the proof. \end{proof}
+Notice that, using Lamy's definition of $g_F(\phi)$, one can show that the irreducible components of the exceptional locus of such a $\phi$ are either rational curves of rational surfaces.
+If one was able to construct a map $\phi$ such that $\phi$ has no weak factorization of genus zero, we would have a negative answer to Question \ref{question:genera}.
+This would be a quite interesting example, since it would show that the group of genus zero maps is strictly smaller than the group of the maps whose exceptional locus has rational connected components.
+On the other hand, as we will see in the next Section, all the elements of the subgroup of $\Bir(\PP^3)$ generated by the standard Cremona transformation have genus zero.